RENCURELI/CustomLibrary/README.md

   - Dijkstra
   - A*
   - To Be Determined ( Not sure what algorithms could be useful )
+  - Reverse
+  - Remove
+  - Is_Sorted
+  - Is_Heap

 TODO Maths :
   - Vector ( 2, 3 and 4 )